hcy71o/SC-CNN/README.md

 0. [LibriTTS]((https://research.google/tools/datasets/libri-tts/)) dataset (train-clean-100 and train-clean-360) is used.
 1. Sampling rate is set to 16000Hz.
-2. This is the implementation of `SC-StyleSpeech`
+2. This is the implementation of `SC-StyleSpeech`.
+For SC-TransferTTS, please refer to the branch `SC-TransferTTS`

 ## Materials
 - [Demo page](https://hcy71o.github.io/SC-CNN-demo/)